WanionTechnologies/Encryptable/docs/INNOVATIONS.md

 ### **Why This Is Innovative**

-Cryptographic Addressing is a novel approach for MongoDB that derives entity IDs directly from user secrets using HKDF, enabling stateless, zero-knowledge data access.
+Cryptographic Addressing is a novel approach for MongoDB that derives entity IDs directly from user secrets using HKDF, enabling stateless, request-scoped (transient knowledge) data access.

 - **No mapping tables, no lookups, no persistent storage of IDs.**
 - **The address of the data is the secret itself, computed on demand.**
-- **Stateless, zero-knowledge, per-user cryptographic isolation is achieved by design.**
+- **Stateless, request-scoped, per-user cryptographic isolation is achieved by design.**
 - **The server is fundamentally incapable of leaking, reconstructing, or resetting user data.**
 - **O(1) User Lookups via Cryptographic Addressing:** Traditional systems require looking up users by username/email (O(log n) with index), then retrieving their data.
 Encryptable eliminates this step entirely—the secret directly computes the CID (primary key), enabling instant O(1) access without any username/email lookup table.
 - **Reduced Database Load:** No secondary indexes or mapping tables are needed for user lookups.
 Every access is a direct primary key lookup, maximizing database efficiency.